 The time of year infamously known as Chiang Mai’s smoky season has arrived.
 Perhaps one of travelers’ biggest worries is planning a trip to northern Thailand and not knowing how bad the air quality is.
 After living through several of Chiang Mai’s smoky seasons, here’s what you can generally expect during the worst of it and how to handle it.

 Chiang Mai’s hot smoky season doesn’t get into full swing until March.
-However, we’ve noticed the beginnings of haziness as early as January and extending through the end of April.
+However, we’ve noticed the beginnings of haziness as early as January and extending through the middle of May.
+March and April are the worst!

 What Causes Chiang Mai’s Smoky Season?